cjbbb/IDGC-implementation/README.md

 ```
 ## Usage

-You can run GLPC by
+You can run IDGC by
 ```
 python -m models.train
 ```